onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 (and thus its counts value) come from the process having the highest rank (P2).
 This is why we used a dashed arrow for P0 on the scheme: its value is not written in the distributed array, because of priority order.
-Note also than unaccessed indices (such as index 2) automatically get a 0 counts after the ``Put_v`` operation: on the other side, index 1 get a 0 counts because it was explicitly put by P1.
+Note also than unaccessed indices (such as index 2) automatically get a 0 count after the ``Put_v`` operation: on the other side, index 1 get a 0 count because it was explicitly put by P1.

 API reference